How to Delete Your LinkedIn Account [Permanently]

 - Select Reactivate from the options you see once logged in.

-- Wait for the confirmation email LinkedIn will send to your registered email account to verify it’s you.
+- Wait for the confirmation email LinkedIn sends to your registered email account

 - Acknowledge the reactivation from the email.

-Once acknowledged, your LinkedIn account should be immediately reactivated.
-If you try this after those 20 days, reactivation will fail and you will genuinely have permanently deleted your LinkedIn account.
+Once you successfully reinstate your LinkedIn account, it becomes reactivated immediately.
+If you try this process after 14 days of your deletion request, reactivation will fail, and you will genuinely have permanently deleted your LinkedIn Basic account.

-LinkedIn is refreshingly clear about data and fair about deleting your account and your data.
-While most data is deleted, the T&Cs do say some of it will be retained but anonymized.
-That’s about as good as it gets now so we don’t have a great deal of choice about that.
+LinkedIn is refreshingly clear about data policies, and they’re fair about deleting your account and your data.
+While most data gets deleted, the Terms and Conditions (T&Cs) say some will be retained but anonymized.

 Frequently Asked Questions